maximaximal/booleguru/README.md

 Counter example: (print (var 'a)).
 Is (var 'a) an expression that should be run on it's own and print just some variable, or is (print (var 'a)) the expression?

+It would still be possible to just force operators and if they are missing I break out.
+I'll do that.

 ### Solve / Evaluate / Execute Formulas `booleguru::solve`

 Call a SAT solver to actually solve a formula.
 Could also include QBF solvers